grandcircusco/cheatsheets/java/mvc-setup-no-db.md

 ### 1. CREATE & DOWNLOAD FROM START.SPRING.IO
 * Browse to [https://start.spring.io](https://start.spring.io)
-* For WAR...
-  * Expand "Options".
-  * Change Packaging from Jar to War.
+* Select Gradle Project
 * Enter a group name, e.g. co.grandcircus
 * Enter an artifact name, e.g. spring-lab
+* Change Packaging from Jar to War.
+* Pick the latest Java Version if you have it.
 * Add Dependencies: Spring *Web*, Spring Boot *DevTools*
 * Click Generate Project.
 It will download a ZIP file.
 * Unzip the file.
 This will create a folder.